 As an example: a few weeks ago, I had a dream where I was staying in a large house with a group of people I had recently met.
 It was winter, and although the time and place were not made explicit, it had a feeling like early 20th century Austria.

 The others had gone out; a while later, I followed.
 They were out on a frozen lake, some skating, and one group on a kind of sled drawn by horses.
-I ran to catch up with them, but on the ice I couldn’t go very fast, and soon slipped and fell.
+I ran to catch up with them, but, not having the proper footwear, I couldn’t get very far, and soon slipped and fell.
 But they stopped for me, and the man who was driving—he was dressed like a Roman emperor—invited me on.
 He asked what my name was.
 I knew that he wasn’t asking for my real name: it was a part of the game we were playing.
 My first thought was to choose something classically-themed, since that was what they were dressed for, but another idea occurred to me.
 “Dulcinea,” I said.

 The name that I gave him is the most interesting part of the dream for me: in it, there seems to be a tongue-in-cheek recognition that my surroundings and I are unreal.
 Although I haven’t made an extensive analysis of this dream, and I don’t normally make a practice of psychoanalytic interpretation, the answer I gave might be considered the secondary elaboration at work.
 My thought-process in the dream was comparable to waking thought: there was real deliberation taking place, rather than the kind of thought that bears the same relationship with waking thought as sleepwalking does with deliberate travel.
 Instead of following along with the scenario the dream presents, which would suggest that my response arose from the same origin as the rest of the dream, I seem to have deliberately gone against the script.